ethereum/execution-apis/src/engine/prague.md

 - `blobGasUsed`: `QUANTITY`, 64 Bits
 - `excessBlobGas`: `QUANTITY`, 64 Bits
 - `exits`: `Array of ExitV1` - Array of exits, each object is an `OBJECT` containing the fields of a `ExitV1` structure.
+- `depositReceipts`: `Array of DepositReceiptV1` - Array of deposits, each object is an `OBJECT` containing the fields of a `DepositReceiptV1` structure.

 ## Methods